wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 At this time we have no informationon where these people stand because they have not responded in any known forum.

-Ilmari, Steve Hay, Slaven Rezic, Craig Berry, Father Chrysostomos, Zefram
+Ilmari, Steve Hay, Slaven Rezic, Craig Berry, Father Chrysostomos, Zefram, Aaron Crane

 ## In Perl 7 the defaults change

 Pro: Nicolas R., Jim, Sawyer, Todd, Tux, cPanel, Ovid, Karl

-Ok with Sawyer's decision: Yves Orton, Aaron Crane, Stevan Little, John Lightsey, Chris Williams (bingos), Nick Clark, David Golden, Hugo
+Ok with Sawyer's decision: Yves Orton, Stevan Little, John Lightsey, Chris Williams (bingos), Nick Clark, David Golden, Hugo

 - Perl 7 defaults to [Perl 7 behaviors](Defaults-for-v7) when code is first parsed.
 - Perl 7 does not break well behaved code.